zai1208/CPBoy-colour/README.md

 ## Getting Started

 The SDK used by the emulator and the CFW necessary to run it, is not public at the moment.
-Therefore it is not possible to use this emulator at the moment.
+Therefore it is currently not possible for you to use this emulator.

 As soon as the SDK and custom firmware have reached a usable state, I will make them public and update this section with an installation tutorial.